fau-masters-collected-works-cgarbin/shap-experiments-image-classification/README.md

 In the second picture, the more salient attributions are on the second-highest probability, the digit "7".
 It's almost as if the network "worked harder" to reject that digit than to predict the digit "2".
 Although the probability of the digit "7" is higher in this second example (compared to the digit "7" in the first example), it's still far away from the probability assigned to the digit "2".

-**RESEARCH QUESTION 1**: What causes SHAP to sometimes to highlight the attributions of a class that was not assigned the highest probability?
+**RESEARCH QUESTION 1**: What causes SHAP to sometimes highlight the attributions of a class that was not assigned the highest probability?

 ![Accurate digit 2](figures/accurate-digit-2-1.png)